JOIN US FOR THE 62ND CHEROKEE NATIONAL HOLIDAY

 This multi-day celebration is jam-packed with sports activities for all ages, from traditional games such as Cherokee marbles, the cornstalk shoot and blowgun competition to the more familiar golf and softball tournaments.
 Hundreds of vendors and crafts people set up booths where visitors may view and purchase authentic Native American-made products and foods.
 Music lovers will enjoy many events, including gospel and bluegrass music, a toe-tapping fiddler’s contest and a concert from the award-winning Cherokee National Youth Choir.

-History buffs are invited to enjoy one of the walking or bus tours offered by Cherokee Nation’s Cultural Tourism department or visit one of our exciting museums that highlight aspects of Cherokee life.
+History buffs are invited to visit one of our exciting museums that highlight aspects of Cherokee life.
 History is made every year as the Principal Chief of the Cherokee Nation delivers the annual State of the Nation Address to the Cherokee people.

 Those with children will especially enjoy the annual parade downtown, storytelling, children’s games and fun hands-on traditional crafts events.
 The Inter-Tribal powwow held on the Cherokee Nation Cultural Grounds is always a crowd favorite, and highlights the Holiday celebration nightly as dancers from all over the United States compete for prizes and honors.